rachelkd/obsidian-garden/src/site/notes/100 📒 Academia/HPS120/Key Terms.md

 See [[100 📒 Academia/HPS120/03 Anomalies\|Anomalies]].
 ### Anomaly
 - **What**
 	- An anomaly is a piece of data or information that does not align with a set of expectations or paradigms.
-In other words, an anomaly exists relative to some scientific framework.
+An anomaly exists relative to some scientific framework.
 This is similar to an “outlier,” which is a data point — often in raw data — that does not fit the trend line; however, unlike outliers which can typically be removed in a data set, anomalies are reproducible and often cause scientists to spend some time figuring out the anomaly.
 - **Where**
 	- This term came up in the discussion about anomalies.
 - **Why**